turanszkij/WickedEngine/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 make
 ```

+If you want to develop an application that uses Wicked Engine, you will have to link to libWickedEngine.a and `#include "WickedEngine.h"` into the source code.
+For examples, look at the Cmake files.

 You can also dowload prebuilt and packaged versions of the Editor and Tests here: [![Github Build Status](https://github.com/turanszkij/WickedEngine/workflows/Build/badge.svg)](https://github.com/turanszkij/WickedEngine/actions)